By VexaScribe Editorial · Pricing verified July 8, 2026 · Benchmark data added

 • Full data control / offline → faster-whisper on your GPU

-Disclosure: NovaScribe does not currently offer a public transcription API — this comparison is written for developers choosing between third-party APIs.
+Disclosure: VexaScribe does not currently offer a public transcription API — this comparison is written for developers choosing between third-party APIs.
 We have no commercial incentive to favor any provider below.
-Pricing was verified on official pricing pages on April 20, 2026; rates change frequently.
+Pricing was verified on official pricing pages on July 8, 2026; rates change frequently.
 Benchmark numbers combine public WER reports, OpenSLR/LibriSpeech evaluations, and our own spot-checks on 30 minutes of mixed-domain audio.
+The Novascribe 2026 Benchmark section below reports our own independent July 2026 test: 904 audio files across 16 standard benchmarks, run through the official API of every provider covered, WER computed via jiwer with standard text normalization.

 Key Takeaways